CloudSecurityAlliance/gsd-database/CONTRIBUTOR.md

 - Proposing new features, use cases, tooling, data types, everything
 - Becoming a contributor, maintainer or whatever level of involvement you're comfortable with

-Please note that the gsd-database repo is the data, if you want to contribute tools that are experimental please go to the [gsd-experimental](https://github.com/cloudsecurityalliance/gsd-experimental) repo or the tools that are more mature in the [gsd-tools](https://github.com/cloudsecurityalliance/gsd-tools) repo.

 ## We Develop with Github

 We currently use github to host code, to track issues and feature requests, as well as accept pull requests.

-## We also communicate in other ways

-The CSA Circle Community is available at https://csaurl.org/circle-gsd

-There is also a mailing list at https://csaurl.org/list-gsd
+Any contribution to the code in any of the GSD repositories will require a GitHub account.
+Please create a GitHub account and use only one account to submit changes.
+We are working on a system that supports people who contribute often.

+Please note that the [gsd-database repo](https://github.com/cloudsecurityalliance/gsd-database) is the data, if you want to contribute tools that are experimental please go to the [gsd-project-plans](https://github.com/cloudsecurityalliance/gsd-project-plans) repo or the tools that are more mature in the [gsd-tools](https://github.com/cloudsecurityalliance/gsd-tools) repo.
+Currently [gsd-tools repo has a CONTRIBUTING.md](https://github.com/cloudsecurityalliance/gsd-tools/blob/main/CONTRIBUTING.md) that describes the preferred change model.

 ## We Use [Github Flow](https://docs.github.com/en/get-started/quickstart/github-flow), So All Code Changes Happen Through Pull Requests
 Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://docs.github.com/en/get-started/quickstart/github-flow)).
 We actively welcome your pull requests: